kyegomez/qformer/README.md

 # Qformer
 Implementation of Qformer from BLIP2 in Zeta Lego blocks.
+The implementation is here straight from Figure 2.
+In particular the image block and text block.

 ## Install
 `pip3 install qformer`